2. METHODS

 2.1.
 Introduction

-For the 2024 Urological Infections Guidelines, new and relevant evidence was identified, collated and appraised through a structured assessment of the literature for sections 3.3 Asymptomatic Bacteriuria in Adults and 3.16.2.8 Peri-Procedural Antibiotic Prophylaxis - Prostate Biopsy.
+For the 2025 Urological Infections Guidelines, new and relevant evidence was identified, collated and appraised through a structured assessment of the literature for the current prostate biopsy section as well as two new sections addressing non-antibiotic management of cystitis and HSV.
 Broad and comprehensive literature searches, covering these sections were performed.
 Databases searched included Medline, EMBASE, and the Cochrane Libraries.
 The time frames covered and the number of unique records identified, retrieved and screened for relevance for each section were:

 Section | No. of unique records | Search time frame |